 Steven B. Chameides, a partner and business lawyer with Foley & Lardner LLP, is primarily engaged in corporate transactions, financing, and international trade.
 He has wide-ranging experience advising U.S. and foreign-based clients on national and international business issues.

-For both publicly-owned and private companies, Mr. Chameides has negotiated and structured mergers, acquisitions, divestments, financings, joint ventures and other business initiatives.
-His wide transactional practice encompasses such business sectors as manufacturing, technology, communications, health care, security, shipping, aviation, and real estate, and has included transnational projects and investments involving state-owned enterprises.
+For both publicly-owned and private companies, Steve has negotiated and structured mergers, acquisitions, divestments, financings, joint ventures and other business initiatives.
+His broad transactional practice encompasses such business sectors as manufacturing, technology, communications, health care, hospitality, shipping, aviation, real estate, and security.
+Much of his work has involved transnational projects and he has served as legal and business advisor to state-owned enterprises.
 In addition, he has extensive experience in commercial litigation and arbitration, and in matters relating to governmental regulation of business activity.

 Admissions and Professional Memberships

-A private pilot and ocean sailor, Mr. Chameides is active in many charitable and civic organizations.
+A private pilot and ocean sailor, Steve has been active in many charitable and civic organizations.